-In fact, even as he was exiled to Dapitan, Filipinos and Foreigners alike travelled to consult with him.
+In fact, even as he was exiled to Dapitan, Filipinos and Foreigners alike traveled to consult with him.
 Dr. Jose Rizal was the only ophthalmologist in the country (and possibly Southeast Asia) in 1887 to have trained in Europe under two of the most prominent ophthalmologists of that time.
 He set up practice in Hong Kong after and continued until his exile in The Philippines.
-One of his patients who travelled to Dapitan was the adoptive father of Josephine Bracken.
+One of his patients who traveled to Dapitan was the adoptive father of Josephine Bracken.

 FilipiKnow strives to ensure each article published on this website is as accurate and reliable as possible.
 We invite you, our reader, to take part in our mission to provide free, high-quality information for every Juan.
 If you think this article needs improvement, or if you have suggestions on how we can better achieve our goals, let us know by sending a message to admin at filipiknow dot net

 All materials contained on this site are protected by the Republic of the Philippines copyright law and may not be reproduced, distributed, transmitted, displayed, published, or broadcast without the prior written permission of filipiknow.net or in the case of third party materials, the owner of that content.
 You may not alter or remove any trademark, copyright, or other notice from copies of the content.
 Be warned that we have already reported and helped terminate several websites and YouTube channels for blatantly stealing our content.
 If you wish to use filipiknow.net content for commercial purposes, such as for content syndication, etc., please contact us at [email protected].